Garfield Tea House: History

 Garfield was a regular visitor to Long Branch.
 Less than four months after taking office, the president was shot on July 2, 1881, while waiting to board a train from Washington to Long Branch by Charles J. Guiteau, a delusional religious fanatic who was disgruntled by failed efforts to secure a federal post.

 On September 5, 1881, more than half a mile of railroad tracks were laid out in less than 24 hours by local residents when they learned that the president, who was in poor condition, was coming to Long Branch from Washington DC to help him recover from his gunshot wounds.
 Rather than requiring the president to move by a horse-drawn carriage over rough roads, the tracks enabled Garfield to be brought directly to the front door of the oceanfront Francklyn cottage from the local Elberon train station.
 The railroad spur ran down the middle of a local road, which today is Lincoln Avenue.
 President Garfield arrived in Elberon on the evening of September 6.

-After Garfield died 12 days later on September 19, the tracks were torn up and the wooden ties were purchased by actor Oliver Byron, who had local carpenter William Presley build the Garfield Tea House with them.
+After Garfield died 12 days later on September 19, the tracks were torn up and the wooden ties were purchased by actor Oliver Doud Byron, who had local carpenter William Presley build the Garfield Tea House with them.
 It first stood in the yard of Byron's summer cottage.
 One of the original rails is used as the ridgepole supporting the roof.
 The original colors of the building were red, white, and blue; today it is red and white.
 After several moves, including one to the Presley home in North Long Branch, the tea house now rests on the Long Branch Historical Museum grounds on Ocean Avenue near the former site of Francklyn cottage.
 The remains of the railroad spur tracks near the former cottage became part of a small one-lane residential road near the beach which is now called Garfield Road.